Jill Cullinan, Co-Founder

 Mr. Morales specializes in tax and estate planning for domestic and international persons, estate and trust administration, fiduciary litigation and business transactions.
 He has been recognized three times as one of San Antonio’s Best Lawyers: Estate Planning and Probate, Scene in S.A.
 (2009, 2011 and 2014).

 Erica Rosentraub Shapiro, PhD

-Erica currently works at the Texas Institute for Excellence in Mental Health, a research institute at the University of Texas at Austin within the School of Social Work.
-She is also a licensed psychologist in the State of Texas.
+Erica is a social worker at the illustrious Keystone School in San Antonio, as well as being a licensed psychologist in the State of Texas.
 She leads community implementation of evidence-based practices within the public mental health system and the empirical evaluation of such programs.
 Erica earned her Ph.D. in Clinical Psychology at Southern Methodist University in Dallas, Texas where her research efforts focused on the deleterious effects of domestic violence on children.
 Erica is honored to be a part of Project BRAVE and continue her passion for creating and supporting high quality interventions and prevention programs for children and families.

 Erin Beltran, MBA

 "I am honored to be a part of Project Brave’s mission to teach our children about the importance of healthy relationships by empowering them with awareness, empathy, and self-confidence.
 As a mother to two little girls, I believe Project Brave will be an indispensable life tool for navigating relationships both now and in the future."